illudium/ssh_install_and_secure_config_for_windows/README.md

  CRITICAL: You must have an existing, available, local (typically also) admin account on each Windows endpoint you want to connect to, for use with a config management tool - be it Ansible or another such other tool of your choosing.
  It is fine and recommended in an AD environment that you manage any such accounts via LAPS, see https://www.microsoft.com/en-us/download/details.aspx?id=46899
- NOTE: The setup below will allow you to connect to the designated account WITHOUT needing to authenticate.
+ NOTE: The resulting setup will allow you to connect to the designated account WITHOUT needing to authenticate.
  It is incumbent on you - and URGENT, that you use a properly maintained & secured workstation from which to connect.

  Implementation per endpoint: